We can take some pressure off you at this very difficult time.

 Even with the extension to the Coronavirus Job Retention Scheme wages are a continuing major cost for many businesses.
 There are many employers still exploring how to reduce outgoings, which will generally involve employment law issues such as redundancy and/or business restructuring.

-The extent to which coronavirus will affect businesses depends on the nature of their work and the adaptability and demographic of their workforce.
-We have explained how to approach the economic downturn and management of coronavirus.
+The extent to which coronavirus will affect businesses and how employers should react depends on the nature of their work and the adaptability and demographic of their workforce.
+The best solution will depend upon the specifics.
+Please do get in touch for a discussion.

 Redundancy due to coronavirus

 Where a business is struggling to make ends meet, it may be forced to make some of its employees redundant.
 For a redundancy to be lawful there must first be a “redundancy situation”, such as a business or workplace closure or a diminished requirement for employees doing a particular kind of work.

 Coronavirus is likely to reduce demand for services and may also restrict important suppliers or force workplaces to close entirely for a time.
 Each of these could potentially give rise to a redundancy situation.

 Redundancy procedure still important even during fast moving coronavirus crisis